Celebrating 25 Years of Community Rounds at The UVM Medical Center and the University of Vermont

 Over the course of two business days, each intern will have approximately 20 hours of interaction, including:

-- An orientation with leadership from The UVM Medical Center, the UVM College of Medicine, and the UVM College of Nursing & Health Sciences;
+- An orientation with leadership from The UVM Medical Center, the Larner College of Medicine at UVM, and the UVM College of Nursing & Health Sciences;

 - Clinical rotations with UVM Medical Center providers, which may include time in the operating room, palliative care service, emergency department, primary care offices, and specialty care offices such as neurology and radiation oncology;

-- A research session with basic and clinical scientists at the UVM College of Medicine, looking at the latest biomedical advances in cancer, neuroscience, cardiovascular disease and more;
+- A research session with basic and clinical scientists at the Larner College of Medicine at UVM, looking at the latest biomedical advances in cancer, neuroscience, cardiovascular disease and more;

-- A medical education rotation, showcasing the UVM College of Medicine admissions process, the Vermont Integrated Curriculum, and how UVM prepares physicians for the challenges of medicine in the 21st century; and
+- A medical education rotation, showcasing the Larner College of Medicine at UVM process, the Vermont Integrated Curriculum, and how UVM prepares physicians for the challenges of medicine in the 21st century; and

 - A session with the UVM College of Nursing and Health Sciences, exploring its education, research, and care missions.